theobald-software/theobald-software.github.io/content/_en/erpconnect-services/business-integration-apps/leave-request/installation.md

 **Installing the SAP transport**

 The SAP transport request must be installed in SAP.
-For more information about the installation of the transport request check our [Knowledgebase](https://my.theobald-software.com/index.php?/Knowledgebase/Article/View/68/0/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms).
+Find more information about the installation of the [transport request](https://kb.theobald-software.com/sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms) in the knowledge base of Theobald Software.

 **Installation of the solution package using the installer**